 His research focuses on developing intelligent systems that analyze the complex physical characteristics and impacts of disasters, such as earthquakes, tsunamis, floods, and landslides, using multimodal observations and physics-based simulations.
 Situated at the intersection of remote sensing, machine learning, and numerical modeling, he develops data-driven methods that integrate computer vision, machine learning, and data fusion to produce actionable, scalable information for disaster response and planning.

-Human-centered Disaster Digital Twin Construction — PI — Apr 2024 – Mar 2026
+Enabling Human-Centered Digital Twin for Community Resilience — Apr 2024 – Mar 2027

-2023 Turkey Southern Earthquake Comprehensive Survey — Mar 2023 – Mar 2024
+Comprehensive research on earthquakes and disasters due to the 2023 Southern Turkiye Earthquake — Mar 2023 – Mar 2024

 Japan Society for the Promotion of Science (JSPS), 2016 – 2018